-2018 Goals
+2019 Goals

-In 2018 the NWSA stormwater staff will complete performance testing at T-46 and turn the system over to the operator.
-The NWSA will reach substantial completion on a new treatment facility at the West Sitcum terminal in the South Harbor and will continue our Stormwater Working Group meetings with a goal of 60% tenant / customer attendance.
+In 2019 the NWSA stormwater staff will complete stormwater media pilot testing at T-30.
+The NWSA will reach substantial completion on a new treatment facility at the West Sitcum terminal as noted above in the South Harbor and will continue our Stormwater Working Group meetings with a goal of 60% tenant / customer attendance.